Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/README.md

 with the intent of furthering the conversation of reconciliation between Indigenous peoples and Canadians within Canada.
 As an installation, their project has crowdsourced the narration of the Canadian *Truth and Reconcilation Commission* [Executive Summary](https://ehprnh2mwo3.exactdn.com/wp-content/uploads/2021/01/Executive_Summary_English_Web.pdf)---a summary of the much more comprehensive
 [Final Reports](https://nctr.ca/records/reports/) released December 15th, 2015.
-The crowdsourced project has been [posted](https://www.youtube.com/playlist?list=PLxPr_RIsvg9JJWoiRx2kl2v24r_pu7JbR) in video format on Youtube.
+Their crowdsourced project has been [posted](https://www.youtube.com/playlist?list=PLxPr_RIsvg9JJWoiRx2kl2v24r_pu7JbR) in video format on Youtube.

 This archive takes those same videos and offers formatted versions, as well as audio only versions, available for download: